-Thus, we find that there are counteracting upper level winds over South America as a result of the different forcings from the Atlantic and Pacific basins.
+In the previous sections we found that there are counteracting upper level winds over South America as a result of the different forcings from the Atlantic and Pacific basins.
 Furthermore, vertical motion over South America and the Caribbean depends on the respective strength of the Atlantic and Pacific Walker cells, as this region sits at the boundary between both.
-This dependence on both cells may help explain why Wulff et al. (2017) could characterize the PCD and resulting RWS over this region with a dipole index.
+This dependence on both cells may help explain why Wulff et al. (2017) could characterize the RWS over this region with a dipole index.
 As they also found that the precipitation field can be replaced by SSTs, this further indicates that both ocean basins play an important role in driving the PCD.